-The Scottish Amicable Board (the Board) are responsible for the other information, which comprises the Strategic Report and the Report of the Scottish Amicable Board for the year ended 31 December 2017.
+The Board are responsible for the other information, which comprises the Strategic Report and the Report of the Scottish Amicable Board for the year ended 31 December 2018.
 Our opinion on the non-statutory accounts does not cover the other information and, accordingly, we do not express an audit opinion or any form of assurance conclusion thereon.